buckket/twtxt/README.rst

 .. code::

-    $ pip install -e twtxt/
+    $ pip3 install -e twtxt/

 Usage
 -----
-*twtxt* features an excellent command-line interface thanks to `click <http://click.pocoo.org/>`_.
-Don’t hesitate to append ``--help`` to get information about all available commands, options and arguments.
+**twtxt** features an excellent command-line interface thanks to `click <http://click.pocoo.org/>`_.
+Don’t hesitate to append ``--help`` or call commands without arguments to get information about all available commands, options and arguments.

-Here are a few of the most common operations you encounter when using twtxt:
+Here are a few of the most common operations you may encounter when using **twtxt**:

 Follow a source:
 ================